 How to hack police frequencies?

-All you need to do is explore the VHF and UHF bands.
+If this is something you want to try, all you need to do is explore the VHF and UHF bands.
 This will enable you to listen to coded audio data.
-You can then decode these audio signals and effectively make out what the police is speaking about crime in your very area.
+You can then decode these audio signals and effectively make out what the police are saying about crime in your local area.